cypher256/java-extension-pack/README.md

 <br>

 ## Terminal Auto-configuration
 Terminal profiles are defined based on configured runtimes, so you can easily open a terminal by selecting the Java version from the terminal dropdown.
-However, as a <a href="https://github.com/microsoft/vscode/issues/98490">known issue, on macOS</a>, the JAVA_HOME setting in .zshrc (e.g. sdkman default) must be disabled in order to use terminal version switching.
 <br><p>
 ![Switch Java Version](https://raw.githubusercontent.com/cypher256/java-extension-pack/main/image/terminal.png)
 </p>